AVelaryon/GIS-Exploration/README.md

 ### Endnotes and Updates
 * Found an API [NYS Open Data](https://dev.socrata.com/foundry/data.ny.gov/rz8t-4kmq).
 Requires Pre-processing.
 * Removed construction features; imputation isn't possible.
 Overall, many of the model features, like type_of_work, are poorly categorized, as it lacked consistent categories.
 I'll have to review each cat. and create new cats.
 Since many of the completed projects involved repairs on long stretches of road, features like region, and some info in project title (once it's cleaned) will have to serve as comprehensive GIS data (many-to-one data is more suited for probabilistic models, e.g., risk analysis of coastal regions which, in hindsight, would be most appropriate)
+* Converted `project_status` (which provides a description of project location) to Latitude & Longitude coordinates.
+More geological info (I believe) is needed, though...